TheMeier/puppet-rsyslog/README.md

     relp_port                           STRING/INTEGER      Port to listen on for messages via RELP.
 Defaults to 20514 address                             STRING              The IP address to bind to.
 Applies to UDP listener only.
 Defaults to '*'.

-    log_templates                       HASH                Provides a has defining custom logging templates using the `$template` configuration parameter. log_filters                         HASH                Provides a has defining custom logging filters using the `if/then` configurations parameter. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging. high_precision_timestamps           true,false          Whether or not to use high precision timestamps. ssl_ca                              STRING              Path to SSL CA certificate
+    log_templates                       HASH                Provides a hash defining custom logging templates using the `$template` configuration parameter. log_filters                         HASH                Provides a hash defining custom logging filters using the `if/then` configurations parameter. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging. high_precision_timestamps           true,false          Whether or not to use high precision timestamps. ssl_ca                              STRING              Path to SSL CA certificate